brhirsch/rideshare_volume_forecasting_with_flask/README.md

 A web app which showcases forecasted rideshare volume in Chicago built on Flask

 # TO DO
-- Add to html page using web app framework (Need to research web app frameworks like bootstrap)
+- Rework CSS to make it look nice (Need to research css frameworks like bootstrap)
 - Define AWS and web architecture to host application.
-Save historical data in S3, use Lambda function to run forecasting models and save back in S3, have web app query S3 for visuals
+Save historical data in S3, use Lambda function to run forecasting models and save back in S3, have web app query S3 for forecast visuals
+- Implement automatic forecast accuracy tracking (weekly calculation of forecast metrics)
+- Create second part of web app which showcases weekly forecast accuracy for each method

 # Done
 - Update function documentation